-The LFS is published quarterly Nyt fra Danmarks Statistik (News from Statistics Denmark) in the series Quarterly , Theme , European and Year (in Danish only).
-Statistical data are available in Statbank Denmark.
+The LFS is published quarterly in the Danish press release Nyt fra Danmarks Statistik in the series Quarterly, Theme, European and Year.
+Statistical estimates are available via Statbank.

-There are also subject pages connected to the statistics: - Labour force participation. - Employment.
+There are also subject pages connected to the statistics:

+- Labour force participation

+- Employment

-- Unemployment.
+- Unemployment

-More detailed LFS data can be bought, see here: Tailor-made analyses.
+More detailed LFS data is available for purchase via Tailor-made analyses.

-Access to Micro-data can be gained through Research Services.
+It possible to gain access to Micro-data through Statistics Denmark's registers Research Services.